TNTurnerLab/Tortoise/README.md

-## Software Requiments
+## Software Requirements

-* All software requirments are built in to the docker image.
+* All software requirements are built in to the docker image.
 The  software packages built are as follows:
   * DeepVariant v0.10.0
   * GATK v4.1.0.0
   * GLnexus v1.2.6